Return to the BUILD

 Fit the Stabilizer Support Plate to this location of the Storage Compartment Frame, aligning the holes.
 Make sure the small notch in the plate is in the upper-right corner (arrow below).

 NOTE: When I reached Stage 49, I realized these Plates appear to be on the wrong sides of the truck.
 While it was too late to fix them then, look at how the bottom right of the Plate overhangs the arc of wheel arch in the picture below.
 I think this is where the notch is supposed to be.
 But this means I need the part from the other side here.
 Mounting them per the instructions does not let the rear Roof section sit flush and required sanding the top edge of these Plates.
 Unfortunately, my Compartment Storage Frame on that side is already glued into place.
-For those builders who can still fix it, you may want to swap these Plates left <-> right and rotate them accordingly:
+For those builders who can still fix it, you may want to swap these Plates left <-> right and rotate them accordingly.
+Agora Models has updated their instructions to reflect this.

 Fit the two posts of the Rear Right Stabilizer into the matching holes of the Stabilizer Support Plate, as shown: